Home

 Finally, be sure to store all extra supplies (especially lye) in a safe area away from children and pets.

 Congratulations!
 You now know how to make soap at home using the cold process soap making method.
-I hope that as you continue to learn about soap making, you will be able to use this website as your personal resource.
+Pick from one of my many soap recipes and give it a try!
+I hope that as you continue to learn about soap making, you will be able to use this website as your own personal resource.

 Oh, and Don't forget, you can contact me anytime with your questions.
 I'm more then happy to help!